 Q: My repo is 200k LoC, do I really need to scope?

 Yes.
-Even 200k LoC reads in full would be ~5M tokens.
-You will always be a small fraction of the full codebase.
-Scope early to make that fraction intentional rather than random.
+200k LoC reads in full would be on the order of 5M tokens against a 400k Codex window.
+You will always have only a small fraction of the codebase in context.
+Scope early so that fraction is intentional rather than random.

 Q: How do I build the structural summary quickly?